foreverphoenix/skyforge-wiki/home.md

 > **Learning how to mod requires time and effort.**
 > The more ambitious you are, the bigger and the more complex your dream modlist, the more time and effort it will take.
 Modding, like any other skill, requires a degree of commitment.
 {.is-warning}

+If you are more interested in *playing* with mods as opposed to building your own setup, consider Wabbajack!